Book a Demo

 The Regroup Mass Notification system allows one-way and two-way communication.
 For example, an organization may want to conduct employee welfare checks after a storm.
 The response from those affected should help an organization send resources to specific people.

 In addition, the Regroup system allows organizations to send communications within a specific geographic area.
 As a result, users can draw boundaries around distinct areas that align with threat intelligence.
-This capability is becoming more relevant for organizations with a diverse workforce working outside the organization’s primary location and helps organizations understand the impact of critical events.
-And like TX360, Regroup Mass Notification works globally and can automatically translate messages in over 80 languages.

 Another essential feature of a mass communication system is communication templates.
 Pre-written messages through templates can reduce the time it takes to communicate with affected parties.
 Templates can also include important documents and relevant images.